shutron/AllCommands/README.md

 + Select your branch and click on `New pull request` button
 + add any comments (optional) and click on `Create pull request` button

 That's all needed to contribute.
-One of the reviewer will merge it into the master and the commands will be visible in allcommands.io portal which will be used by many developers.
+One of the reviewers will merge it into the master and the commands will be visible in allcommands.io portal which will be used by many developers.

 # JSON format